llenroc/javascript-data-structure-and-algorithms/Readme/JS/04_local_storage_session_storage.md

   - https://mydomain.com:8080/

-  All of the above URL's will not share the same storage.
-(Notice path of the web page does not affect the web storage)
+> All of the above URL's will not share the same storage.
+(Notice path of the web page does not affect the web storage) Below three things should be same.

+- `http protocol`
+- `domain`
+- `port`

 3. `Session storage` is different even for the document with same origin policy open in different tabs, so same web page open in two different tabs cannot share the same session storage.